UPDATED

 Anthony Lomanto Treasurer & Webmaster

-I was appointed to the NYC Transit Police Department on December 1, 1965 as part of the largest class ever in the Department.
-After graduation, I was assigned to rotating in Dist.
-1 then into the O/U on restricted duty thanks to a bleeding ulcer.
-After getting back to full duty, I remained in the O/U for a while then went back to Dist.
-1, and eventually back to the O/U. That lasted until 1969 when I was sent to TFU in Dist.
-34A until its' end in 1976.
-After a short stay in Dist.
-32, I finally came "home" to Dist.
-34, Stillwell Avenue, the "End of the line."
-During my time in D/34, I was elected Delegate, area Trustee, and ended as Delegate until my retirement in January, 1986.I also served as a Trustee of the Annuity Fund of the PBA for several years.
-I am married to my second wife, Shirley, since 1982, and between us have four children and four grandchildren.
-After a stint in the limousine business, building security and six years in retail (Home Depot, Lowe's) I went back into uniform currently working security at St. Francis Hospital in Roslyn, LI, NY, alongside many fine retired Transit Police Officers.
-I am proud to have been asked to be this web site's Webmaster and hope to utilize what skills I have to maintain this site for the enjoyment of our members, friends, and Internet visitors.
+I am happy to have been asked to be this web site's Webmaster and hope to utilize what skills I have to maintain this site for the enjoyment of our members, friends, and Internet visitors.
 In a final thought, I would like to see all retired Transit Police Officers united under the banner of this association.
-This year, 2004, I have taken over the office of Treasurer, following in the footsteps of John Regan and Frank Crisa.
-I now know how hard a job they encountered and I appreciate all the help they have and will be giving me, but I can say that I do enjoy the time at the computer.
+In 2004, I took over the office of Treasurer, following in the footsteps of John Regan and Frank Crisa.
+I now know how hard a job they encountered and I appreciate all the help they have and wil l be giving me, but I can say that I do enjoy the time at the computer.
 Best to all.

 Frank Crisa Editor-in-Chief

 I was appointed to the Transit Police Department on December 1st, 1965, and Dist.1 was my first assignment after graduation.
 This was a great place to learn the job; I got most of my experience right there.
 I remember getting off the downtown A train at 42nd & 8th on my first tour of duty in my brand new blue uniform.
 When I got to the upper mezzanine to make my on-post ring someone yelled “Man with a gun."
-There I was, right in the thick of it.
+There I was,right in the thick of it.
 Making an arrest in those days was a trial and error learning process.
 I learned quickly!

 Later on I volunteered for assignment to the Coney Island Summer Squad.
 I really enjoyed getting out of the “hole” and into the fresh air every summer.
 I don’t know how many summers I did there, but they were all great and I made many great friends.
 I hoped that maybe someday I would have the seniority to pick Dist 34.
 When I finally made it to the “Country Club”, I got a call from (then) Lt.
 Rodney Ward.
 He told me I was being assigned to City Wide Anti-Crime.
 Damn, I just got the District of my dreams and I didn’t want to go.
 Anyway, as I had no choice, I packed my bags and headed back to Manhattan and The Bronx.
 This assignment turned out to be the best five or six years on the job for me.
-Thanks Rodney.
+Thanks, Rodney.

 When that unit was disbanded, I wound up back at the “34 House."
 To make a long story short; Chief James Ferry (then Lt.
 Ferry) took me under his wing and assigned me to many administrative duties in the command.
 Under his very capable stewardship I learned the techniques necessary to become a good administrator.
-Thanks Jim.
+Thanks, Jim.
 This knowledge, the ability to get along with people and, of course, being a Transit Cop, afforded me the experience that I took with me into my civilian career.
 I’ve been pretty lucky in that area.
 I became the Director of Security at Pratt Institute in Brooklyn, New York.
 I’ve served at Pratt since October of 1987, first as the Assistant Director of Security then in May 1995, I was promoted to Director.

 I finally retired to "the good life" in 2007.
 No regrets, a great wife, great kids and great grand-kids; life is good.

 In closing, I should say that I was honored to serve for seven years as Treasurer of our fine association.
-During that time I enjoyed putting together “Beyond the Line” as our Association’s newsletter.
+During that time, I enjoyed putting together “Beyond the Line” as our Association’s newsletter.
 It really caught on and the feedback I get tells me the troops enjoy reading it.
 However, the demands of being on the executive board consumed too much of my personal time, so I decided not to seek re-election.
 Your new executive board asked me to stay on and continue to do the newsletter and I’m happy to do it.
 I think this organization should get the respect and loyalty it deserves.
 Many good things have come directly from the hard work of past administrations that directly affect the quality of our lives.
 Please continue to support us so we can move forward.

 Fraternally,